yuliangguo/3D_Lane_Synthetic_Dataset/README.md

 ## Visualization

-Visual comparision to the ground truth can be generated per image when setting when setting 'vis = True'.
+Visual comparisons to the ground truth can be generated per image when setting 'vis = True'.
 We show two examples for each method under the data split involving illumination change.

 * 3D-LaneNet